Typical daily lighting ranges for common indoor herb scenarios

 For most indoor herb setups, 12 to 16 hours per day is a sensible working range.
 Basil, parsley, dill, cilantro, and chives usually do well in that window when the fixture is appropriately sized and positioned.

 Weak fixtures often push growers toward longer schedules.
 That can help a little, but only to a point.
-If the light is too dim, extra hours do not fully compensate.
+If the light is too dim, extra hours do not fully compensate, and a timer cannot solve a coverage problem by itself.

 Why runtime is only part of the answer